-Copyright (C) 1998 WIDE Project.
+Copyright (c) 1998-2011 The OpenSSL Project.
 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+- Redistribution and use in source and binary forms, with or without - modification, are permitted provided that the following conditions - are met:

-- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
-Neither the name of the project nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- 1. Redistributions of source code must retain the above copyright - notice, this list of conditions and the following disclaimer.

+- 2. Redistributions in binary form must reproduce the above copyright - notice, this list of conditions and the following disclaimer in - the documentation and/or other materials provided with the - distribution.